google-ai-edge/mediapipe/docs/getting_started/faq.md

 graphs use the recording time or the presentation time as the timestamp for each packet, with each timestamp representing microseconds since `Jan/1/1970:00:00:00`.
-This allows packets from various sources to be processed in a gloablly consistent order.
+This allows packets from various sources to be processed in a globally consistent order.

 Normally for offline processing, every input packet is processed and processing continues as long as necessary.
 For online processing, it is often necessary to